rhelmot/CelesteRandomizer/docs/metadata.md

 In order for the randomizer to work, each map must have a configuration file created for it describing for each room how its entrances and exits are linked.
 The config file should be a resource named "Config/{map SID}.rando.yaml".
 This means that custom maps can be added to the randomizer too!

 These config files are yaml files.
 If you need an introduction to yaml you may start [here](https://github.com/Animosity/CraftIRC/wiki/Complete-idiot's-introduction-to-yaml).
+If you would like to look at some examples of this format, you can look at the [bundled metadata for Celeste's maps](../Randomizer/Config/Celeste).

 The general file structure is a map with keys ASide, BSide, and CSide, each containing a list of room descriptions: